 Justification of Red List Category

-This species qualifies as Critically Endangered owing to its extremely small range and population in a single area.
+This species qualifies as Critically Endangered owing to its extremely small population in a single area.
 Populations may occur in other areas, but these are likely to be small and declining.

 This species has now been recorded from three locations with a minimum of 14 individuals known from Pindobas IV and Mata do Caetés, and confirmation that it occurs in Augusto Ruschi Biological Reserve.
 Additional forest occurs adjacent to these known sites which requires further survey work; hence the population is estimated at 50-249 individuals.
 This equates to 33-166 mature individuals, rounded here to 30-200 mature individuals.
 However, if further work either locates the species at additional sites or supports the assertion of Venturini et al. (2005) that the population may number fewer than 50 individuals, this estimate will require revision.